fernandofot/ecommerce-monitoring-app/README.md

 Future steps will involve integrating OpenTelemetry (or specific APM agent SDKs) into each service to emit traces, metrics, and logs, making the entire application observable.

 This README provides a solid foundation.

+### Hardware Requirements

+To run this application smoothly, especially when starting all services simultaneously, your server should have a minimum of **8GB of RAM and 4 CPUs**.
+This recommendation is based on the resource-intensive nature of the services included, particularly the MySQL database and the Java/Spring Boot application.
+During startup, these services can consume significant amounts of memory, and on servers with limited resources (like 4GB RAM), this can lead to slow initialization and container health check failures.
+A more powerful machine ensures that all containers can start and become healthy without resource contention, providing a stable environment for the application.